segertonGH/CodeePy/README.md

 simple to more complex assembly, depending on your age, knowledge and guidance available

+## Building Codee
-For more information on how to create Codee including 3D printing files and firmware please visit [Instructables](https://www.instructables.com/id/Creative-Robotix-Educational-Platform-3DP/)
+For more information on how to create Codee including 3D printing files and firmware please visit [Instructables](https://www.instructables.com/id/Creative-Robotix-Educational-Platform-Codee-Robee-/)

 For more information on the Creative Science Foundation please visit [CreativeRobotix](http://www.creative-science.org/activities/robotix/)